 W. Joseph Campbell is an American writer, educator, historian, media critic, and blogger.
-He has written six solo-authored books and another, about polling failure in U.S. presidential elections, is due out in summer 2020.
+He has written seven solo-authored books, the most recent of which examines polling failure in U.S. presidential elections.
 The title is Lost in a Gallup, which has been praised as “well-written, impressively researched, and detailed,” as a “fast-moving narrative history,” and as a “bracing reality check.”

 Campbell’s published works include the award-winning, media-mythbusting work, Getting It Wrong (University of California Press, 2010, 2017).
 Critics have referred to Campbell as “the man who calls journalists on their own B.S.” and “the master of debunk.”

 He also is the author of the well-received 1995: The Year the Future Began (University of California Press, 2015) and The Year That Defined American Journalism: 1897 and the Clash of Paradigms (Routledge, 2006).